machaao/machaao-samples/index.rst

 Additional Perks for Developers
 -----------------------------------------------------------------------------
-In addition to the FREE exposure, the platform offers many re-usable features for developers such as:
+In addition to the FREE exposure, the platform offers developers looking to build messaging apps with our multiple platform api(s):

 * Rich Messaging Support via Core Messaging API
 * Deep Personalization via Tagging API